robaho/go-concurrency-test/readme.md

+**Update 11/24/18**

+I added 'intmap' versions - which are fixed sized maps (without resizing).
+The'intmap2' is sized to avoid any collisions, 'intmap' has 4x collisions.

+I added 'C' versions of the 'intmap' for comparison.
+I also added a 'lock map' in Java similar to Go.

+In all cases, the maps are pre-allocated to avoid any allocation overhead.

+The major change across the board was to use random get/put indexes as the linear read/put was biased towards Java, since the Go uses an alternate hash method so that sequential keys are not sequential in memory.

+I re-ran the tests with latest versions, Go 1.11.2, and Java 1.8_191, and C was compiled with clang-1000.11.45.5

+The tests now show Go to be a clear winner when using Locks, but sync.Map has significant performance issues.

+Both Go and Java perform very close to the optimized C versions, with Java bettering Go in almost all cases (intmap tests) - this is probably the reason the Go map implementation uses arrays of structs rather than a linked list of nodes.

 **Update**

 Based on feedback from Bryan Mills, I've updated the implementation using channels, and re-tested.
 I do not believe it has